georgeflanagin/networktriage/README.md

 `LOWER_UP` means there is an electrical connection to *something* at the other end.

+`3c:ec:ef:d1:8b:af` is the MAC address.
+It is a unique identifier for that one network interface.
+There are 281474976710656 (16^12) possible values, so we are not running out.
+When a device is added to our network, the folks in IS put the MAC address in their database.
+If the MAC address is not in their database, you cannot use it on our network --- unless you are using the VPN.

 ## Decoding the IP address.

 These two statements convey the same facts: